xVanTuring/cquant/README.md

 cmake-js -r electron -v 4.0.4 rebuild # for electron cmake-js -r node -v 10.0.0 rebuild # for node
 ```
-And of course if you use `electron-prebuild` make sure you add the `cache file` mentioned before

-## TODO
-* add para for subsampling

 ---
 xVan Turing 2019